IAMCOACH.ai

 You need exactly two rules, and you need to know which one applies to you.

 • Soft tissue and tendon: the traffic-light model.
-Pain at or below 5 out of 10 (some clinicians prefer a more conservative 3 out of 10) during and after loading, that settles to baseline by the next morning, is acceptable.
+Pain at or below 5 out of 10 (some clinicians prefer a more conservative 3 out of 10) during and after loading, still at or below that ceiling the next morning, and not creeping upward week to week, is acceptable.
 Green means progress, amber means hold, red means back off.
 Pain that spikes higher, or lingers and worsens into the next day, is red.
+Note the criterion is a ceiling, not zero: waiting for pain to disappear entirely before loading again is how people stall out for months.

 • Bone: no pain, ever.
 Any pain at the site during, after, or the day following activity means you have done too much.
 Drop back a level.